-The BCG vaccination helps your body’s defences to fight off TB.
-It doesn’t protect you completely from TB.
+The BCG vaccination helps your body’s defences fight off TB.
+It is only given once.
 It is most effective at protecting young children from the severest forms of TB.
 Its protective effect wears off as you get older.
-It is only given once.

-- all infants (aged 0-12 months) or previously unvaccinated children aged one to five years with a parent or grandparent born in a country with a lot of TB
+- all infants (aged 0-12 months) or previously unvaccinated children aged one to five years with a parent or grandparent born in a country with a high incidence of TB

-- all infants (aged 0-12 months) living in areas of the UK with a lot of TB
+- all infants (aged 0-12 months) living in areas of the UK with a high incidence of TB